Yield to Call

 |Number of Periods per Year|

-Yield to call is expressed as an annual APR i.e. yield to call is equal to number of payments per year multiplied by r.
+Yield to call is expressed as an annual percentage rate i.e. yield to call is equal to number of payments per year multiplied by r.

 Using a financial calculator, yield to call can be calculated by using the IRR function.